Denubis/Reproducible-Ethical-and-Automated-Approaches-for-Research-and-Data-Science/README.md

-# Week 1 slides for FOAR 705 at Macquarie University.
-2019.
+# Job-talk slides for University Data Architect Position

+A brief on the importance of technology to Research, the utility of Data Science, illustrations of recent research, and policy and strategic discussion.

 License: CC-BY 4.0 International.
-Shawn Ross, Brian Ballsun-Stanton, Macquarie University
+Brian Ballsun-Stanton, Macquarie University

-LaTeX template:

-A Beamer Theme for Macquarie University
+LaTeX template: A Beamer Theme for Macquarie University

 Forked from [Metropolis](https://github.com/matze/mtheme)

 Edits by:

-* Brian Ballsun-Stanton (@denubisx)
+* Brian Ballsun-Stanton (@denubis)
 * James Tocknell (@aragilar)

 Compile with: